naschidaniel/fly-tirol/README.md

 ### Shopify

-To display data from Shopify the module [Gomah/nuxt-shopify](https://github.com/Gomah/nuxt-shopify) is used.
+To display data from Shopify the [Shopify JavaScript Buy SDK](https://www.npmjs.com/package/shopify-buy) is used.
 For local development the `SHOPIFY_DOMAIN` and `SHOPIFY_ACCESS_TOKEN` is needed.

 ```
 echo 'SHOPIFY_DOMAIN="MyPersonalShopShopifyUrl"' > .env